NCEMS/pre-summit-foss/docs/01_intro_open_sci.md

 <br>

 ## Foundational Open Science Skills

+The original CyVerse FOSS workshop is designed to:

 <span style="font-size:1.2em;">_1.
 Building a culture of scientists eager to share research materials - such as data, code, methods, documentation, and early results - with colleagues and society at large, in addition to traditional publications_</span>